moq-wg/moq-transport/draft-ietf-moq-transport.md

 of the Track and the Objects it contains.
 In both cases, a lower value indicates a higher priority, with 0 being the highest priority.

+When specified, the SUBSCRIBER_PRIORITY is considered first in selecting a subscription to send data on within a given session.
+The effective original subscriber priority is that of the highest priority data currently available to send for that subscription.
+For example, if the subscription had some data at priority 6 and other data at priority 10, then the subscription priority would be 6.

+The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.

 The publisher SHOULD respect the subscriber and original publisher's priorities.